Sequential Attention for Feature Selection: Introduction

-\paragraph{Sequential Attention.} Our starting point for Sequential Attention is the well-known greedy forward selection algorithm, which iteratively selects the feature with the \emph{largest marginal improvement} in model loss when added to the set of currently selected features (see, e.g., \cite{DK2011, EKDN2018}).
-Greedy forward selection is known to select high-quality features, but requires training~$O(kd)$ models and is therefore impractical for many modern machine learning problems.
+\paragraph{Sequential Attention.} Our starting point for Sequential Attention is the well-known greedy forward selection algorithm, which repeatedly selects the feature with the \emph{largest marginal improvement} in model loss when added to the set of currently selected features (see, e.g., \citet{DK2011} and \citet{EKDN2018}).
+Greedy forward selection is known to select high-quality features, but requires training~$O(kd)$ models and is thus impractical for many modern machine learning problems.
 To reduce this cost, one natural idea is to only train $k$ models, where the model trained in each step approximates the marginal gains of all $O(d)$ unselected features.
-These approximate marginal gains are used as the criteria for greedy selection.
-Said another way, we relax the greedy algorithm to fractionally consider all $O(d)$ feature candidates simultaneously rather than computing their exact marginal gains one-by-one with separate model trainings.
-We implement this idea by introducing a new set of trainable variables $\bfw\in\mathbb R^d$ that represent \emph{feature importance}, or \emph{attention weights}.
-Then, in each step, we select the feature with maximum importance score and add it to the selected set.
-To ensure the score-augmented models in each step (1) have differentiable architectures and (2) are encouraged to hone in on the best unselected feature, we take the \emph{softmax} of the importance weights and multiply each input feature value by its corresponding softmax value as illustrated in~\Cref{fig:seq-att}.
+Said another way, we can relax the greedy algorithm to fractionally consider all $O(d)$ feature candidates simultaneously rather than computing their exact marginal gains one-by-one with separate models.
+We implement this idea by introducing a new set of trainable variables $\bfw\in\mathbb R^d$ that represent \emph{feature importance}, or \emph{attention logits}.
+In each step, we select the feature with maximum importance and add it to the selected set.
+To ensure the score-augmented models (1) have differentiable architectures and (2) are encouraged to hone in on the best unselected feature, we take the \emph{softmax} of the importance scores and multiply each input feature value by its corresponding softmax value as illustrated in~\Cref{fig:seq-att}.